If a dog has a low red blood cell count in the circulatory system, he has anemia.

 There are several things you can do to prevent or minimize the occurrence of canine anemia in our dogs.
 For example:

 - Make sure that the dog’s diet is of high-quality and well-balanced with all the necessary nutrients.
 Iron, fatty acids, trace minerals, and vitamins are all incorporated into red blood cells.
 A deficiency of any of these nutrients may slow down or stop red blood cell production.

 - If necessary, supplement the dog’s diet with kelp, nutritional yeast, vitamins C and B12.
-A good natural product is Vet Classics Canine Blood Endurance for Dogs.

 - Worms, especially hookworms, can cause anemia, so de-worm your puppies regularly.